Tennis Wales: History

 In December 1873, Major Walter Clopton Wingfield designed an hourglass-shaped tennis court in order to obtain a patent on his court (as the rectangular court was already in use and was unpatentable).
 A temporary patent on this hourglass-shaped court was granted to him in February 1874, which he never renewed when it expired in 1877.

 Wingfield claimed that he had invented his version of the game for the amusement of his guests at a weekend garden party on his estate of Nantclwyd Hall, in Llanelidan, North Wales in 1874.
 He had likely based his game on real tennis.

 The first known records of organised tennis in Wales occurred in 1879, when the Newport Athletic Club mentions the formation of a tennis section affiliated to the club.
 In 1890 those records also mention the building of a covered court.

 Some of earliest known clubs to have been established in Wales were, the Teifiside LTC (f.1879) at Newcastle Emlyn, where it staged a Teifiside LTC Championship.
 Tenby LTC, (f.1881) at Tenby later organised the first version of South Wales Championships, however the name of that tournament was later changed to the West Wales Championships.
-In North Wales the Vale of Clywd LTC (f.1881) at Denbigh organised Vale of Clwyd CLTC Open Tournament (later called the North Wales Counties Challenge Cup from 1883 until 1884), this tournament was later revived as the first North Wales Championships at Criccieth.
+In North Wales the Vale of Clwyd LTC (f.1881) at Denbigh organised Vale of Clwyd CLTC Open Tournament (later called the North Wales Counties Challenge Cup from 1883 until 1884), this tournament was later revived as the first North Wales Championships at Criccieth.
 In August 1886 the Colwyn Bay Open Lawn Tennis Tournament was held at Pwyllycrochan Park Estate, Colwyn Bay, Denbighshire, Wales. that event ran until 1959.

 In 1882 the Pensarn LTC (f.1881) in Pensarn, nr.
 Abergele organised the first Pensarn LTC Club Open, in 1885 that event was renamed as the North of Wales Open until around 1900.
 Back in South Wales the Penarth LTC, Penarth held its first tournament the Penarth LTC Championships in 1885, and the Roath LTC founded in Roath about the same time, the latter altered its name to the Cardiff Racquet and Lawn Tennis Club, and moved location to Cardiff Castle.
 In 1886 the first national open tennis tournament was established the Welsh Championships.
 In 1887 the first Welsh Lawn Tennis Association (WLTA) was founded, one year before the Lawn Tennis Association (f,1888), and eight years before the Scottish Lawn Tennis Association (f.1895).